The Village, East Kilbride: Principle landmarks

-Of a more traditional character in comparison to the modern facilities in 'the town centre' area, the Village hosts several small pubs, restaurants, hairdressers, cafes, tanning salons and shops.
-In the oldest part of The Village there is a re-imagined cobbled street and a large original pub, the Montgomerie Arms.
-This building, originally called the Montgomery Arms Inn and later the Montgomery Arms Hotel, and more colloquially as the 'Heid Inn', dates back to 1719, or was built very shortly following that time.
-However, long uncorrected folklore has since mythologised its origins back to the 1650s based on spurious misrepresentation of earlier property deed information, partly to promote an olde worlde charm in the 1950s-60s.
-This idea still permeates some official research resources.
-The "Loupin'-on-Stane", a vernacular stone mounting block, was used originally by inn patrons for mounting their horses.
-This still stands outside the premises and is believed to be contemporary with the inn.
+The Montgomerie Arms public house, originally called the Montgomery Arms Inn, Montgomery Arms Hotel, or more colloquially as the 'Heid Inn', dates back to 1719, or it was built very shortly after that time.
+Long uncorrected folklore has since mythologised its origins back to the 1650s, based on spurious misrepresentation of earlier property deed information, partly to promote an olde worlde charm in the 1950s-60s.
+This assertion still permeates some locally produced and official research resources, mostly through cyclic quotation.

+The 'Loupin'-on-Stane', a vernacular stone mounting block, stands outside the front of the inn.
+This was used originally by inn patrons to mount their horses.
+The mounting block is believed to be contemporary with the inn.